-Compulsory education in the USA begins at the age of five, when a child enters kindergarten.
-However, most children attend pre-school from the age of three or four.
-While kindergarten falls under the public education system, and is therefore free, pre-schools are run privately and parents will be expected to pay fees.
+Compulsory education in the US begins at the age of five when a child enters Kindergarten, but most children attend Preschool from the age of three or four.
+While Kindergarten falls under the public education system and is therefore free, preschools are run privately, and parents will be expected to pay fees.

-Elementary school – Kindergarten to Grade 5
+- Elementary school – Kindergarten to Grade 5

-Middle school – Grade 6 to Grade 8
+- Middle school – Grade 6 to Grade 8

-High school – Grade 9 to Grade 12
+- High school – Grade 9 to Grade 12

 Public schools in the USA

-Magnet schools are free public elementary and secondary schools that focus on a particular area of the curriculum such as Science, Technology, Engineering and Maths (STEM), Performing Arts, International Studies or World Languages.
+Magnet schools are free public elementary and secondary schools that focus on a particular area of the curriculum, such as Science, Technology, Engineering and Maths (STEM), Performing Arts, International Studies or World Languages.
 These schools do, however, still cover all subject areas.

 Private schools in the USA